AndroidNextdoor/aws-kickstarter/README.md

 Next apply the terraform in `./workshop_kickstarter` with aws access keys from the root AWS account.

-After successfully applying the terraform, remove any keys associated with your root account.
+**IMPORTANT: After successfully applying the terraform, remove any keys associated with your root account!**

+## Begin Using Limited Users

-As the root user navigate to the "Security credentials" section under an account to enable console access for the DevOpsAdmin, DevOps and PowerUsers.
+As the root user navigate to the "Security credentials" section under an account to enable console access for the DevOps and PowerUsers.

 ![img.png](docs/img.png)

 Do not enable console access for Pipeline Users.

 Setup AWS Secret Keys for DevOpsAdmin, DevOps, PowerUser, and Pipeline.